aofdev/metatx-example/README.md

 ### Sign Using Relayer

-Sign a request to register a name, this will create a request in `tmp/request.json` that we can then view
+Sign a request to mint, this will create a request in `tmp/request.json` that we can then view

 ```js
 yarn sign